Jack-Lin626/Work/wpa_supplicant_uman.md

 74:da:da:35:72:6c       2437    -54     [WPA-PSK-CCMP+TKIP][WPA2-PSK-CCMP+TKIP][WPS][ESS]       94-test
 ```

-Next step: adding and setting new network.
+Next step: add and set the new network.
 In this step, the variables you need to set depend on the AP you want to connect.
-In default, you don't need to set additional variables if your AP correspond to the following table.
+By default, you don't need to set additional variables if your AP corresponds to the following table.

 | variables | not set for default |
 | --------- | ------------------- |